Traffic around a round-about.

 What is a REAL ID and why do you need one?

-A REAL ID, indicated by a star on your driver's license, is a requirement for flying, among other things.
-Find out what it means.
+A REAL ID, indicated by a star on your driver's license, will be a requirement for flying, among other things.
+Find out what it is and how to get one.

 Getting off to the right start: Auto insurance for foreign drivers